kelson-martins/gomodoro/README.md

 #### Synchronization Requirements

 1. Create your Cassandra database (powered by DataStax) [here](https://astra.datastax.com/register).
-THe free tier supports up to 5GB of data, which is enough as the Gomodoro sync functionality consumes small bandwidth footprint.
+The free tier supports up to 5GB of data, which is enough as the Gomodoro sync functionality consumes small bandwidth footprint.

 2. Update the Gomodoro app `config.yaml` located at `~/gomodoro/config.yaml` with the information from your Cassandra database, more specifically the following fields: